-The good news is you can save yourself the time and effort of transferring your prescriptions to pharmacies all over town in the name of pricing research.
-All you have to do is download the myRxMedSaver app to your phone or print a card for your wallet. myRxMedSaver gives you the power to instantly unlock the power of prescription drug cash pricing and start saving money instantly.
+The good news is, by utilizing the myRxMedSaver Prescription Discount Program, you save yourself the time and effort of transferring your prescriptions to pharmacies all over town in the name of pricing research.

-Just present your myRxMedSaver to your pharmacist at checkout and quickly compare the cash price of the drug with your insurance copay.
-When the cash price is less than your copay, pay cash and pocket the difference! myRxMedSaver even works on pet medications, too, and the discount never expires.
+When the cash price is less than your co-pay, pay cash and pocket the difference! myRxMedSaver even works on pet medications, too, and the discount never expires.

 myRxMedSaver has helped thousands of people—with and without insurance—save millions of dollars in prescription costs.

 So, what are you waiting for?
 Get myRxMedSaver now and never overpay for your prescriptions again.